 MBA Programs in Maryland

-(The seven MBA programs in Maryland listed below are in alphabetical order.)
+(The six MBA programs in Maryland listed below are in alphabetical order.)

 1. Loyola University Maryland

 The Sellinger School of Business Professional’s MBA program is an AACSB-accredited, customizable, part-time evening program that is ideal for busy professionals.
 A bachelor’s degree from a regionally accredited college or university is required to apply.
 Excellent oral and written communication skills are recommended for applicants, as well as strong computer skills and intermediate competence with the Microsoft Office suite.
 Two years of professional work experience are recommended, as well as proficiency in mathematics, determined through the GPA from recent college-level classes.
 The application deadlines are August 1 (Fall semester), December 1 (Spring semester), and May 1 (Summer sessions).
 The program can be completed with 33 to 53 credits, depending on how many foundation course waivers were received.

 2. Morgan State University